 It is not always easy to identify a personal interest that is material.
 As a general rule, if the relevant shareholding or interest is such that the responsible person can exert control over, or influence, the activities or affairs of a company with which the Trustee has dealings, scope for conflict will exist.

-However, lesser interests can also give rise to a conflict if they affect a responsible person’s judgment or ability fully to attend to the interests of the Trustee and Plan members.
+However, lesser interests can also give rise to a conflict if they affect a responsible person’s judgment or ability fully to attend to the interests of the Trustee and Members.

 Any interests below the materiality threshold should still be disclosed if they could reasonably be expected to affect a responsible person’s judgement when acting on behalf of the Trustee.